k0fin/jenkinsploit/README.md

 ## Overview

 Jenkinsploit is an attack and exploitation toolkit tailored toward Jenkins.
 It was written to provide a single solution for offensive security professionals to quickly map, enumerate, and attack misconfigured Jenkins instances.
+Currently, only Linux targets are supported.
+Windows-specific payloads, TTP's, and obfuscation are currently being developed.

 ## Features